Wa State: Administrative divisions

-In the table above, names in apostrophe are in Wa/Dai/Mandarin order.
-Avenue (daux laih / 街道) is found only once in Mong Maoe County; town (镇 / "ceung") is found only once in Mōung Ping EDZ.
+In the table above, names in apostrophes are in Wa/Dai/Mandarin order.
+Avenue (daux laih / 街道) is found only once in Mong Maoe County; town (镇 / "ceung") is found only once in Mong Phing EDZ.
 Avenues and streets are metaphorical urban-type division name analogical to subdistricts of China and should not be understood literally.
 They are further subdivided into groups.
 Villages are rural counterparts of groups and are below townships.
 In southern Wa, townships are given the township identity (乡) according to their Mandarin name yet not subdivided into villages with their Wa names indicate they are natural settlements (yaong: / 寨), but might be a part of compound like daux eeng yaong: XX (XX-settlement township / XX寨乡).